djbob0/Data-Science-Minor/README.md

 As I said, it is not the best possible outcome for a model, but these results let us guess, that there is sufficient information in the data to do classification.
-Now it was in Hassans hands to find the best architecture for the CNN, eventough he often relied on my educated guess on whatever the outcome of a model was good or not.
+Now it was in Hassans hands to find the best architecture for the CNN, even though he often relied on my educated guess on whatever the outcome of a model was good or not.

 ## 2.4 Understanding last Groups Work